carlos-afonso/COVID-19/README.md

 ### 4.1.
 Important Data Notes

 The data presented here is sourced from the New York City Department of Health (NYC Health) and the New York State Department of Health (Health Data NY) -- the links are presented below.
 Both data sources are usually updated on a daily basis.
-I try to update this webpage at least once a week, with the latest available data.

 Important data limitations:
 * The data includes information about (only) the confirmed cases of people who tested positive for COVID-19 in NYC.